taylortabb/magic-conch-shell/README.md

 Ever wanted a Magic Conch Shell?
 Follow these instructions to build a Magic Conch Shell of your own.

+My goal for this project was to create a real life version of a Magic Conch Shell, made famous in Spongebob Squarepants.
+The steps below will get you going with conch shell just like mine.

+Magic Conch Shell 2.0 has all the same functionality of a regular conch shell, but has all the power of Google Assistant.
+Ask magic conch shell about the weather, sports scores, to controll your smart home, or almost anything else you would ask your Assistant enabled smartphone or Google Home to do.

+And, just like the Conch shell from Spongebob Squarepants, this conch responds to all the questions asked of it in the episode [Club Spongebob](http://spongebob.wikia.com/wiki/Club_SpongeBob/transcript).

+Using Assistant SDK, the conch shell has essentially all the

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine, as well as get the required hardware swt up to support the project.